-Lana Chalfoun is a 16 year-old award-winning singer-songwriter from Grand Rapids, MI, whose music bridges acoustic and pop genres.
-Her debut album, “Aware,” released during the summer of 2019, and her enthusiastically attended release concert of the same name that September, garnered the attention of the local music scene, and she was recently chosen as one of the “Five Bands to Watch in 2020” by Revue Magazine, West Michigan!
-Lana’s amazing voice, sounding far more mature than her years, and her obvious songwriting talent has given rise to comparisons of her music to that of Taylor Swift and Halsey.
+Lana Chalfoun is a 17 year-old award-winning singer-songwriter from Grand Rapids, MI, whose recent singles “Be Ok” (2020) and “Cut-Off”(2021) have garnered regional and national attention.
+Prior to these singles, her debut album, “Aware,” released during the summer of 2019, and her enthusiastically attended release concert of the same name that September, captured the attention of the local music scene, and she was chosen as one of the “Five Bands to Watch in 2020” by Revue Magazine, West Michigan!
+Lana’s voice, sounding far more mature than her years, and her songwriting talent, have given rise to comparisons of her music to that of Adele and Taylor Swift.
 Chalfoun has been recognized locally, appearing on Wood TV’s eightWest and Fox 17’s Morning Mix, as well as receiving attention and accolades from the music industry from New York to LA!

 Video filmed at 393 New York, NY